 Successful completion of the BA Hons or MLA leads to Licentiate membership of the Landscape Institute (CMLI).

-You would then undertake a period of mentored training while working as part of the Pathway to Chartership to become a Chartered Landscape Professional.
+You would then receive mentored training while working as part of the Pathway to Chartership to become a Chartered Landscape Professional.

 You should be familiar with computer-aided design packages such as AutoCAD.